konsumer/pdpi/README.md

 Open up the patch in puredata from `modules/{PROGRAM NUMBER}.pd` to see how it works.

+If you don't have a MIDI keyboard handy, you can open `lib/vcontroller.pd` to send messages using your computer keyboard.

 ## module details

 ### 1. simple saw-wave synth